pirovc/genome_updater/README.md

 	./genome_updater.sh -o "arc_refseq_cg"

- - Add `-k` to perform a dry-run before the actual run. genome_updater will show how many files will be downloaded/updated and exit without changes
+ - Add `-k` to perform a dry-run, showing how many files will be downloaded/updated without any changes.

- - Parameters can be changed for each update by just calling the command with the desired values.
+ - Arguments can be added or changed in the update.
 For example `./genome_updater.sh -o "arc_refseq_cg" -t 2` to use a different number of threads or `./genome_updater.sh -o "arc_refseq_cg" -l ""` to remove the "complete genome" filter.

- - `history.tsv` will be created in the output folder, tracking versions and arguments used (boolean arguments are not tracked).
+ - `history.tsv` will be created in the output folder (`-o`), tracking versions and arguments used (obs: boolean arguments are not tracked).

 ## Details

-- with genome_updater you can download and keep several snapshots of a certain sub-set of the genomes repository, without redundancy and with incremental track of changes
+genome_updater downloads and keeps several snapshots of a certain sub-set of the genomes repository, without redundancy and with incremental track of changes.

-- genome_updater runs on a working directory (defined with `-o`) and creates a snapshot (`-b`) of refseq and/or genbank (`-d`) genome repositories based on selected organism groups (`-g`) and/or taxonomic ids (`-S`/`-T`) with the desired files type(s) (`-f`)
+- it runs on a working directory (defined with `-o`) and creates a snapshot (optionally named with `-b`) of refseq and/or genbank (`-d`) genome repositories based on selected organism groups (`-g`) and/or taxonomic ids (`-S`/`-T`) with the desired files type(s) (`-f`)
 - filters can be applied to refine the selection: RefSeq category (`-c`), assembly level (`-l`), dates (`-D`/`-E`), custom filters (`-F`), top assemblies (`-P`/`-A`), GTDB [3] compatible sequences (`-z`).
-- the repository can updated (e.g. after some days) with only incremental changes. genome_updater will identify previous files and update the working directory with the most recent versions, keeping track of all changes and just downloading/removing what is necessary
+- the repository can be updated or changed with incremental changes. outdated files are kept in their respective version and repeated files linked to the new version. genome_updater keepts track of all changes and just downloads what is necessary

 ## Installation